mgechev/blog.mgechev.com/content/story/_index.md

       <h1>University admission from a programming competition</h1>
       <section>
         <p>
-          As laureate of a National Programming competition I got grade 5.5 out of 6 as admission score for BSc degree at Sofia University.
+          As the laureate of a National Programming competition, I got grade 5.5 out of 6 as admission score for BSc degree at Sofia University.
         </p>
         <p>
           From other competitions I got excellent grade for admission in 4 more universities.